 Last, but certainly not least, of the ten purposes for the local church is so that believers can participate in sacraments and ordinances.
 The word sacrament comes from a Latin word that means a “sacred or holy practice.”
 The word ordinance means a “commandment or sacred ritual.”
 Church groups sometimes use these words differently to describe various practices within their church communities.
 However, there are two special events that Christians agree should take a special place in the life of the local church: water baptism and Holy Communion, or the Lord’s Supper as it is sometimes called.
 Additionally, the Bible teaches there is special ordinance of the church called the laying on of hands.
 Each of these three holy experiences are given to the local church for the purpose of experiencing and building the transformed life.

-A. Water Baptism
+A) Water Baptism

 Water baptism is a sacred rite of initiation into the body of Christ.
 While the event in itself does not save us, the Lord never intended for us to be saved without experiencing it.
 Baptism is designed to accompany our faith as an outward expression of our love for Jesus Christ.
 Throughout the book of Acts, whenever anyone believed in Jesus Christ they were immediately baptized in water.
-Baptism is the doorway into participation in the local church community.

 Jesus began His earthly ministry by being baptized by John at the age of thirty.
 This event marked the moment the Holy Spirit anointed Jesus with power to preach, teach, heal, and perform miracles.
 Later, when Jesus had been raised from the dead, He told the apostles to “Go therefore and make disciples of all the nations, baptizing them in the name of the Father Son and of the Holy Spirit” (Matthew 28:18).
 He said that, “He who believes and is baptized will be saved” (Mark 16:16).
 When the church began on the day of Pentecost, over three thousand people were born again and water baptized that same day.